 Vincent Macaluso, MD, found out he had multiple sclerosis (MS) when he was in medical school.
-Today, he treats people with MS at his clinic in New Hyde Park, N.Y.
+Today, he treats people who have MS at his clinic in New Hyde Park, NY.

-He understands better than most people that MS can change the way you think, feel, and act.
+He understands that MS can change the way you think, feel, and act better than most people.
 He also knows firsthand how hard it can be to explain this to others.

 It can go the other way, too.
-Tim Vartanian, MD, director of the Judith Jaffe Multiple Sclerosis Center in New York, says sometimes family members or co-workers notice the changes first.
+Tim Vartanian, MD, director of the Judith Jaffe Multiple Sclerosis Center in New York, says family members or co-workers may notice the changes first.

-At some point, more than half of everyone with MS will have cognitive problems (some people with MS call it “cog fog”).
+At some point, more than half the people with MS will have cognitive problems.
+(Some people with MS call it “cog fog.”)
 Vartanian says the most common symptoms are: